 4.254 An integrated approach to waste and energy is a significant opportunity in Swindon Borough.
-The Borough Council has a legal obligation to reduce its quantity of waste sent to landfill, with its existing landfill contract ending in 2016.
 Swindon Borough's approach seeks to minimise waste, maximise reuse, recycling and composting and the delivery of additional waste treatment capacity.
 The strategy aims to develop a waste to energy solution for non-recyclable municipal waste, which is a key opportunity to contribute to a more sustainable energy supply for Swindon Borough.